 • Anti-bacterial hand sanitizer

-• Tissue paper and small travel towel (washrooms in Tanzania often don’t have toilet paper or paper towels)
+• Tissue paper and a small travel towel (washrooms in Tanzania often don’t have toilet paper or paper towels)

-• Camera, extra memory cards, batteries, and charger, if applicable UK plug adapter and transformer/voltage converter, if applicable
+• Camera, extra memory cards, batteries, and charger, if applicable, UK plug adapter and transformer/voltage converter, if applicable

 • Ziplock bags for toiletries, camera equipment, snacks, etc.